mozilla/ichnaea/docs/architecture.rst

 ========

-The application consists of an HTTP web service implementing the APIs and web site and a streaming data pipeline.
+The application consists of an HTTP web service implementing the APIs and web site, and a streaming data pipeline.

 Web Service